Subpoena Domestication · All 50 States

 Pick the level of involvement that fits your matter

-Some firms only need the prepared package.
-Others want us to file.
-Most ask us to run the whole workflow through service and proof.
-Pricing scales with what's included.
+Some firms just need the prepared package; others want us to file; most ask us to run the whole workflow through service and proof.
+Pricing scales with what's included, and clerk-side timing varies by jurisdiction.

 Prep Only